 Now that we mortals can look down from the sky, we see more and more effigies being revealed by the new earth-imaging technology of LiDAR.
 Seeing those ghostly images of animals ranging along ridgetops and guarding the entrances of river valleys, while great flying birds surround former villages, we witness a sacredscape in which the people lived their lives completely embraced by the spirits of earth, water, and sky.
 I can barely imagine such a sense of belonging to earth and universe.

-Passing back through southern Ohio we hoped to round out this exploration of human creativity in concert with the landscape by stopping to see some of the earthworks of the earlier Hopewell culture.
-These are ritual enclosures for ceremony and dancing constructed of low walls of earth and stone in various geometric shapes, many on the flat bluffs above river gorges, these shaped by the shape of the land itself.
+Passing back through southern Ohio we hoped to round out this exploration of human creativity in concert with the landscape by stopping to see some of the earthworks of the earlier Hopewell culture, built from about 1AD to 400AD, These are ritual enclosures for ceremony and dancing constructed of low walls of earth and stone in various geometric shapes, many on the flat bluffs above river gorges, these shaped by the shape of the land itself.
 The Hopewells shared with the later effigy mound builders the same iconography of birds and animals of the layered cosmos, including those water-spirits called underwater panthers.
 Of some 600 of these earthworks, only about three dozen remain.
-Many of the extant earthworks are preserved by a wonderful organization called the Arc of Appalachia that conserves both endangered lands and endangered constructed landscapes.
-But we ran out of time and will have to return and write about them on another trip.
-Meanwhile here is a photo of Junction Earthworks preserved by the Arc of Appalachia and a plan of Pollock Works.
+But we ran out of time and, hopefully, will return to experience and write about them.

 - “Great Beasts of Legend: Underwater Panthers”, an informative video lecture by Dr. Megan Kassabaum, Weingarten Assistant Curator, American Section, Penn Museum on Underwater Panthers.